 15.Did not He who made me in the womb make him?
 Yea, did not the same One fashion us in the womb?

-16.May God damn me if I have withheld from the poor what they wanted; yea, if I have caused the eyes of the widow to fail,
+16.Let God damn me if I have withheld from the poor what they desired, or if I have caused the eyes of the widow to fail,

-17.or eaten my morsel alone and the orphan has not eaten some of it!
+17.or have eaten my morsel alone and the orphan did not eat some of it!

-18.On the contrary, from my youth, he grew up with me as a father, and from my mother’s womb, I helped her along.
+18.On the contrary, from my youth, he grew up with me as with a father, and from my mother’s womb, I was her guide.

-19.May God damn me if I have seen one dying because of a lack of clothing, or a needy man who had no covering,
+19.Let God damn me if when I saw one dying because of a lack of clothing or a needy man who had no covering,

 20.if his loins have not blessed me, being warmed by the fleece of my sheep.

-21.If I have waved my hand at the orphan when I had my help at the gate,
+21.If I have raised my hand against an orphan because I had my support in the gate,

 22.then let my shoulder blade fall from its shoulder and my arm break off from its socket!